binary42/avedac/README.txt

 	5.2.
 Creating a release

 	    5.2.2.
-Increment the version displayed in the "About" box in the graphical user interface
+Increment the version displayed in the "About" box in the aved-ui graphical user interface

                         $ source ./aved-classifier/setup
 			$ mvn generate-sources  -P version-increment